MerginMaps/docs/src/manage/create-project/index.md

 There are several methods of creating a new <MainPlatformName /> project:
 - [<MobileAppName /> ](./index.md#create-a-project-in-mergin-maps-input) offers the quickest (albeit limited) way of creating a <MainPlatformName /> project.
-- If you want to take full advantage of <MainPlatformName />, use [QGIS](./index.md#create-a-project-in-qgis) to prepare new projects.
+- If you want to take full advantage of <MainPlatformNameLink />, use [QGIS](./index.md#create-a-project-in-qgis) to prepare new projects.
 - You can also use [merginmaps.com](./index.md#create-a-project-through-merginmaps-com), especially if your project files are already fully prepared and only need uploading.

 If you want to make a copy of your projects or the ones shared with you, you can clone them in [QGIS](./index.md#clone-an-existing-project-in-qgis) or [merginmaps.com](./index.md#clone-an-existing-project-through-merginmaps-com).